-In Louisiana, before you are allowed to operate a motorcycle on our roads and highways, you must first demonstrate that you possess the special skills and knowledge to safely operate the motorcycle in traffic.
-This is done by obtaining a motorcycle endorsement for your driver’s license.
+In Louisiana, before you are allowed to ride a motorcycle, you must demonstrate that you possess the skills and knowledge to safely operate one.
+This is done by obtaining a motorcycle endorsement added to your driver’s license.
 Learn where to take the motorcycle safety training courses and the requirements to get a motorcycle endorsement in Louisiana.

-Our New Orleans, Louisiana, car accident lawyers understand that motorcycle safety is something that should be taken very seriously.
+Our New Orleans, Louisiana, car accident lawyers understand that motorcycle safety should be taken very seriously.
 Far too many of the cases we’ve represented involve a motorcycle rider who has been seriously injured.
 While motorcycles represent just 2% of all registered vehicles in the United States, motorcycle accidents account for 5% of all highway fatalities each year.

 For a free legal consultation, call 800-537-8185